The Road Less Traveled Part 4

 "We just need to get to the other gate and get out.
-Once on the other side we need to destroy it.
+Once on the other side, we need to destroy it.
 They will come through if we don't.
-This is what those guys in the red robes were planning.
-The Taliban want to use this passage to make an attack on American soil, but those men the Conscripts of Leng, they want to bring about the end of days."
+It is what those guys in the red robes were planning.
+The Taliban want to use this passage to attack American soil, but those men the Conscripts of Leng, they want to bring about the end of days."

 As Amed finished, the truck came to another stop.
 The men all looked at each other with nervous expressions.
-Moving around the cargo to the cab of the truck Adrian pounded the metal divider with his fist.
-"What's going on, why are we stopping?"
+Moving around the cargo to the truck's cab, Adrian pounded the metal divider with his fist.
+"What's going on?
+Why are we stopping?"

 "Can't we go around them?"
-Himee said with a tense tremble in his voice.
+Himee said with a nervous tremble in his voice.

-"Did you see those things Alto?"
-Adrian asked as he crouched down and put his shoulder against the thigh high boulder of some sharp porous rock that was a purple green color and glittered slightly in the double moonlight.
+"Did you see those things, Alto?"
+Adrian asked as he crouched down.
+He put his shoulder against the thigh-high boulder of some sharp porous rock that was a purple-green color and glittered slightly in the double moonlight.

 They all helped roll the boulder out of the path, each feeling the urgency of the situation.
-Sweat rolled down Alto's face; despite the cold he was sweating profusely, his nerves were damn near shot.
+Sweat rolled down Alto's face; despite the cold, he was sweating profusely, his nerves were damn near shot.
 He didn't know how long he could keep up a calm exterior.
-When the last bolder was rolled off the path into the shifting wind blown sand he turned to look in the direction of the beacon they had been heading towards for the last two hours that they had been in this nightmare.
+When the last bolder was rolled off the path into the shifting windblown sand, he turned to look in the direction of the beacon they had been heading towards for the last two hours.
 The light was much larger; they were getting close but still had at least another hour or more.
-"Count your ammo everyone."
-"Two clips."
-Himee muttered looking into the sky.
+"Count your ammo, everyone."
+"Two clips," Himee muttered, looking into the sky.

-"I have four clips, I will check Ni…" Golshiri caught himself before he said Nina's name again.
+"I have four clips.
+I will check Ni…" Golshiri caught himself before he repeated Nina's name.